Kitchen Divas

 Sea Turtle Sugar Cookies

-This Turtle Sugar Cookie was inspired by my bear claw recipe on this site, and pairs well with this hot chocolate bomb recipe or our Oreo frappuccino recipe.
+This Turtle Sugar Cookie was inspired by my bear claw recipe on this site.
+It pairs well with this hot chocolate bomb recipe.
+Our Oreo frappuccino recipe is also a great companion to your cookie masterpiece.

 Why You Will Love this Recipe